Semiclassical Ohsawa-Takegoshi extension theorem and asymptotics of the orthogonal Bergman kernel: Spectral bound for the restriction operator

 Remark that in \cite{BisLeb91}, no assumption of bounded geometry was made, and (\ref{eq_dbar_2}) was stated locally in $Y$.
-However, in the proof of Bismut-Lebeau, the $O$-term comes from the expansion of the Christoffel symbols and the connection forms, and hence by Propositions \ref{prop_bndg_tripl}, \ref{prop_bndg_vect_2}, it can be bounded uniformly in $Y$.
+However, in the proof of Bismut-Lebeau, the $O$-term comes from the expansion of the Christoffel symbols and the connection forms, and hence it can be bounded uniformly in $Y$ by the results of Section \ref{sect_bnd_geom_cf}.
 Now, from Lemma \ref{lem_comp_phi_par} and (\ref{eq_psi_phi_vect_f_com}), we see that for $i = 1, \ldots, 2m$, $j = 2m+1, \ldots, 2n$, at the point $(y_0, Z_N)$, we have

 From Lemma \ref{lem_gamma_exp} and (\ref{eq_fractau_fracpsi}), we deduce

 Now, from (\ref{eq_dbar_1}), (\ref{eq_dbar_2}), (\ref{eq_nu_zero}) and (\ref{eq_gamma_calc_tau}), we get

 Finally, by (\ref{eq_omega}), we have $R^L_{y_0} (Z_N, \frac{\partial}{\partial \overline{z}_i} ) = \pi z_i$.
 By this and (\ref{eq_dbar_3}), we conclude. \end{proof}